jsarelas/spreetail-react/docs/general/commands.md

 npm run setup
 ```

 Initializes a new project with this boilerplate.
-Deletes the `react-boilerplate`
+Deletes the `spreetail-react`
 git history, installs the dependencies and initializes a new repository.

 > Note: This command is self-destructive, once you've run it the init script is